ankallio/jellymatter-relay/README.md

 Updates Mattermost user account's custom status to show "Currently playing" information from Jellyfin.

+## Install service

+Build a WAR file with `mvn install`.
+It can be run directly with `java -jar target/jellymatter.war` or it can be deployed to a Tomcat 9 service.

 ## Set up Mattermost

 Create a Personal Access Token: Account Settings / Security / Personal Access Tokens.